qiaochen/LLM_RAG_papers/README.md

 		- Complete Transformers with both encoder and decoders, e.g., [BART](https://arxiv.org/abs/1910.13461), [T-5](https://arxiv.org/abs/1910.10683)
 	- [Mamba](https://arxiv.org/abs/2312.00752)

 Adopting next token prediction (so coined causal language models) as a simple learning task, base models of Decoder-only LLMs are usually pretrained on huge amount of  training data for months, consuming hundreds and thousands of GPUs or XPUs, which is not really practical for small groups.
-Continual training, or fine tuning with pretrained LLMs hence play a role in adapting LLMs for many downstream tasks.
+Continual training, or fine tuning with pretrained LLMs hence play a role in adapting LLMs for specific interests.
 - Fine tuning:
 	- In the narrowest sense, it refers to continual training LLMs on specific corpora of interest, so that those previously less underscored specific co-occurrence patterns of tokens (word/subword) can be captured by the model parameters.
 The same next token prediction can be the basic fine-tuning task, result of which is also a base model, than
 - Instruct fine tuning